hbr/Programming/redblack/doc/red_black_tree.md

 red black tree.

 Now we have to consider inserting into a tree `Node(color, left, info, right)`.
-We only analyze the situation of inserting into the left son.
-Inserting into the right son is symmetrical.
+We only analyze the situation of inserting into the left child.
+Inserting into the right child is symmetrical.
 We assume that insertion into the left subtree ended in state 1, 2 or 3.
 We have to prove that insertion at the current level ends either in state 1, 2 or 3 as well.

 1. Insertion into `left` created a new tree `Node(Red, a, x, b)` and `a` and `b` have the black height of the original tree `left`.